asjadnaqvi/stata-graphfunctions/README.md

 # graphfunctions v1.4
 *(15 Oct 2024)*

-A suite of programs to help enhance figures in Stata.
+A suite of graph functions for Stata.
 The program is designed to be called by other programs, but it can be used as a standalone as well.
-The page will provide some minimum examples, but for the full scope of each program, see the relevant help files.
+The page will provide some minimum examples, but for the full scope, see the relevant help files.

 Currently, this package contains: